THE RUSKIN GROUP

 THE RUSKIN FAMILY

-The Ruskin family started their box business between 1906-1908 in Philadelphia, Pennsylvania, under the leadership of Harry A. Ruskin (1885-1952).
+The Ruskin family established their box business between 1906-1908 in Philadelphia, Pennsylvania, under the leadership of Harry A. Ruskin (1885-1952).
 In 1913, Harry joined with his brother Max to expand the business in Manhattan, first as the Ruskin Brothers Paper Box Company, then, in Brooklyn as the Ruskin Paper Box Company which ultimately operated two businesses – Prompt Paper Box (incorporated 1925) and Pilgrim Paper Box (incorporated 1946).

 In 1946, Harry’s son Morris D. Ruskin (1912-1975) led the acquisition of the Sterling-Wasser Box Company in Pittsburgh.
 Upon Harry’s death in 1952, all operations were consolidated in the Pittsburgh facilities.
 Morris continued to lead the company into new products, services, and industries.
 In 1957, he acquired the Jeannette Box Company and moved all manufacturing operations to their site in Jeannette, Pennsylvania.
 The next year, he established the Jeannette Paper Company as a distributor of stock and custom packaging and shipping products for industrial manufacturers.
 Sterling Box became a regional leader in retail and specialty store gift boxes.
 Their products also included a wide range of rigid set-up boxes and folding cartons for private label, regional, and national brands.